 Chapter twenty-seven takes us to the end of Spell Tracker.
 We find out the consequences of Devin's attempt to sacrifice himself to save Cass, his sister, and Luca/Avi, the boy he loves.
 Nothing is ever straightforward when a magical contract is involved, and this Spell Tracker is a Shadow Mage to beware of.
 He insists on collecting what is due to him, and Luca is forced to ask the Master Mages for help.

 The rest of the book is available to read via the New series link at the top of this post.
+Just scroll down to the bottom of the page for Chapter One.
 Spell Tracker and its sequel Spell Mason are also on Amazon (at $0.99/£0.99/€0.99).
 I hope you enjoy the conclusion to Luca's story, and thank you very much for reading 💕.

 instantaneous.
 The contract released me.
 As soon as I realized what had

 happened, I freed Cass from the Spell Tracker’s magic.